Work at home, mom struggles that all mompreneurs go through, plus how to overcome them. Be able to build a career from the confines of your home.

 When others are chilling and maybe enjoying a movie, this isn’t the case for work-at-home moms.

 After spending time with our families and the kids are asleep, we race to our desks to check where we have been.
-For example, that photo was taken at night when I was rushing to log in and finish up a blog post.
+For example, that photo was taken at night when I rushed to log in and finish up a blog post.

 Not staying up late is hard to control because all you want is to get your tasks done within a specific time frame.
 Also, chase your dreams.